Motion graphics tips & tricks

 Alright, let’s talk auto-save.
 Picture this: you’re deep into an After Effects project, layers stacked high, everything’s looking perfect…and then — crash.
 Hours of work gone in a flash.
 Trust me, we’ve all been there (way too many times!).

-Render to image sequences
+Rendering to image sequences

 Here’s a pro tip that can save you from a major headache — render to image sequences instead of video files, especially for long projects.
 Why?
 If you’re rendering directly to a video file and your system crashes or the render fails, you have to start all over again.